Jieiku/abridge/README.md

 The following options should be under the `[extra]` in `config.toml`

+- `uglyurls` - Set to true, as well as set a file path for base_url to support a local offline mode of your site, you can then browse your site directly from disk.
 - `language_code` - Set the site language_code.
 - `title_separator` - Separator between title and title_addition, eg "|": "Abridge | Fast & Lightweight Zola Theme"
 - `title_addition` - a default value for title addition, used at the index.